deniskirbaba/python-learning/python-tutorial/notes.md

 ## For
 Python’s for statement iterates over the items of any sequence (a list or a string), in the order that they appear in the sequence.
 ## Range
 If you do need to iterate over a sequence of numbers, the built-in function range() comes in handy.
-It generates arithmetic progressions range is a class of immutable iterable objects.
+It generates arithmetic progressions. range is a class of immutable iterable objects.
 Their iteration behavior can be compared to lists: you can't call next directly on them; you have to get an iterator by using iter.

 We say such an object is iterable, that is, suitable as a target for functions and constructs that expect something from which they can obtain successive items until the supply is exhausted.
 We have seen that the for statement is such a construct